Pratham-Mishra04/expresso_backend/readMe.md

 - Ensure to include the Authorization header with a valid token as "Bearer {token}" for authentication and authorization to access the protected routes.

+- Complete API Documentation on route '/'.

+- To get the complete idea of Request Bodies, checkout src/validators/joiValidators

 - On successful request, the response will have the field "status" set to success i.e res.data.status = success.

 - The following response status codes and the corresponding meanings -